Kiyameh/react-resume-kit/README.md

 <br/>
 <br/>

 A modern, customizable React component for creating beautiful and professional resumes or curriculum for your website.
-Built with TypeScript and styled with CSS modules.
+Built with TypeScript.

 ## Features